 God’s covenant with Abraham

-After appearing to Abraham, our forefather in the Faith, Almighty God entered into a covenant with him.
+After appearing to our forefather Abraham, Almighty God entered into a covenant with him.
 He promised to be Abraham’s God and the God of his descendants, who in turn would be His chosen people.
 The seal of God’s relationship with Abraham was circumcision, the physical sign that one belonged to God.

 In Colossians, Saint Paul writes, “In Him you were also circumcised with the circumcision made without hands, by putting off the body of the sins of the flesh, by the circumcision of Christ, buried with Him in baptism, in which you also were raised with Him through faith in the working of God, who raised Him from the dead (2:11-12).
 What circumcision was to Abraham and his descendants until the coming of Christ in the flesh, baptism is for Christians.
 It is the mark of God’s ownership and of our salvation (Romans 4:11).